-The club invests in a range of assets and instruments whose risks it can sufficiently identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency.
-All assets are invested so as to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
-Sufficient assets are localised so as to ensure their availability.
-Assets are invested in the best interest of the club under the direction of the investment director in accordance with the club's investment policy guidelines.
+The club invests in a range of assets and instruments whose risks it can sufficiently identify, measure, monitor, manage, control and report, and appropriately consider in the assessment of its overall solvency.
+All assets are invested to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
+Sufficient assets are localised to ensure their availability.
+Assets are invested in the best interests of the club under the direction of the investment director and in accordance with the club's investment guidelines.

-As a consequence the asset allocation strategy in place reflects a more cautious investment risk appetite for Standard Europe and Standard Asia, focussing on maintaining a portfolio which broadly reflects the liability profile in terms of currency and duration and consists of a diversified range of investments primarily made up of high quality bonds or similar fixed income instruments.
-Although some more volatile investments including equities are held within Standard Europe, however the majority of the Standard Club's higher yield and more volatile assets are held within the Standard Re, which also holds the majority of capital assets held across the group.
+The asset allocation strategy in place reflects a more cautious investment risk appetite for both Standard UK and Standard Asia than for Standard Re.
+This focuses on maintaining a portfolio which broadly reflects the liability profile in terms of currency and duration, and consists of a diversified range of investments primarily made up of high-quality bonds or similar fixed income instruments.
+Although some more volatile investments including equities are held within Standard UK, the majority of the club's higher yield and more volatile assets are held within the Standard Re, which also holds most of the group's capital assets.

-These guidelines are reviewed on an annual basis and on an ad-hoc basis if any significant deviations have occurred that affect the financial markets.
+These guidelines are reviewed on an annual basis and on an ad hoc basis if any significant deviations have occurred that affect the financial markets.